Guess Who's Coming to Dinner: Plot

-John's parents, the Prentices, arrive.
-They, too, are shocked when discovering Joanna is white.
-At the Drayton home, various private conversations occur among the two families.
-All agree more time is needed to absorb the situation.
-The two mothers meet and agree this was an unexpected event, but support their children.
-The two fathers meet, both expressing disapproval at this unhappy occasion.
+John's parents, the Prentices, arrive and are shocked to discover that Joanna is white.
+The two mothers agree that this was an unexpected event but support their children.
+The two fathers meet, expressing disapproval at this unhappy occasion.
 The Monsignor advises John not to withdraw, despite Matt's objections.
-John's mother tells him she and Christina both approve.
 John and his father discuss their generational differences.
 John's mother tells Matt that he and her husband have forgotten what it was like to fall in love, and their failure to remember true romance has clouded their thinking.
-John chides Matt for not having the "guts" to tell him face to face he disapproved of the marriage.
+John chides Matt for not having the "guts" to tell him he disapproved of the marriage.
 Finally, Matt reveals his decision about the engagement to the entire group.
-In his speech, Joanna learns for the first time that John made their marriage conditional on the Draytons' approval.
-Matt ultimately concludes, after having listened to John's mother, that he does remember what true romance is.
-He says although the pair face enormous problems ahead due to their racial differences, they must find a way to overcome them, and he will approve the marriage, knowing all along he had no right to stop it.
+He concludes that he does remember what true romance is.
+He says although the pair face enormous problems, they must find a way to overcome them, and he will approve the marriage, knowing all along he had no right to stop it.
 The families and the Monsignor then adjourn to the dining room for dinner.

 Cast

 Influences

 It has been suggested that a pair of contemporary cases of interracial marriage influenced Rose when he was writing the film's script.

 Peggy Cripps, an aristocratic debutante whose father had been a British cabinet minister and whose grandfather had been leader of the House of Lords, married the African anti-colonialist Nana Joe Appiah.
-They would establish their home in the Nana's native Ghana, where he would subsequently hold office as a minister and ambassador.
+They established their home in Appiah's native Ghana, where he subsequently held office as a minister and ambassador.

 At around the same time, Lloyd's underwriter Ruth Williams and her husband, African aristocrat Kgosi Seretse Khama, were engaged in a struggle of their own.
 Their union, which also occurred in the immediate aftermath of World War II, led to a storm of comment that snowballed into an international incident which saw them stripped of their chiefly titles in his homeland and exiled to Britain.
-They would ultimately return to the Kgosi's native Botswana as its inaugural president and first lady.
+They ultimately returned to Khama's native Botswana as its inaugural president and first lady.